jordanful/Promptspot/README.md

 limited
 playgrounds.
 With ✨Promptspot, you have the power to:

-- Test prompts against numerous inputs (your application data) in a single test suite
+- Test prompts against different contexts (i.e. your application data) in a single test suite
 - Collaborate on prompts with your team (e.g. version control, drafts)
 - View outputs side-by-side
 - Download CSVs for offline analysis